 This trip starts in Page, AZ with hotel stay and orientation at 7:30 pm with our CFI trip leader.
+Dinner this first night and breakfast at the Lodge are on your own.
 We travel to Navajo Mountain the next morning by CFI vehicle and enjoy a half-day hike on the south side of Navajo Mountain to the old Rainbow Lodge site.
 We travel to the other side of the mountain to meet our host family and camp or stay in their guest hogan.

 The next four nights we spend out on the trail.
 Total hiking distance on the Rainbow Trail is approximately fourteen miles to Rainbow Bridge and Lake Powell.
 We take a slow pace due to trail challenges and to have time to see some cultural sites and take in the stunning beauty of this place.
 Our route is very rocky in spots with light stream crossings.
 The hike is moderate to strenuous in nature, covering three to four miles per day with elevation drop and gains of about 500 feet.
 There will be time for additional side hikes from camp for those who wish.

 The final day a chartered boat will take us across Lake Powell to Wahweap Marina, Page, AZ.
 We get you to the hotel where we first met and your cars are parked.
 The boat usually arrives at the marina between 2 pm and 3 pm.
 Lodging this night is not included in our plans or your fee so please make advance reservations here or elsewhere in Page or down the road at your next destination.

 Hikers carry day packs with their clothing, drinking water and lunch for the day.
 The pack string carries our sleeping gear, food, and kitchen.
 Camp life is filled with stories of Navajo culture, geology, and history by CFI staff and time for personal reflection.
 Meals included in the trip fee are from lunch day two through lunch the last day.